AdobeDocs/campaign.en/help/v8/start/permissions.md

 * Access to folders
     Membership of Operator Groups can grant or restrict access rights to folders, by changing the [security settings on folders](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/permissions/access-management-folders.html?lang=en#permissions-on-a-folder).
 For example it can impact: **Write access** to create new entities (such as deliveries, profiles, etc.), **Read access** to use entities, **Delete access** to delete entities.

+## Security zones

+Each operator needs to be linked to a zone to log on to an instance and the operator IP must be included in the addresses or address sets defined in the security zone.
+Security zone configuration is carried out in the configuration file of the Adobe Campaign server.

+Operators are linked to a security zone from its profile in the console, accessible in the **[!UICONTROL Administration > Access management > Operators]** node.

+💬 As a Managed Cloud Services user, Adobe sets the security zones for you.
+For more information, [contact Adobe](support.md#support).

 **Learn more**